In Japan, Trump appears to make light of Russian interference during meeting with Putin

-OSAKA, Japan — President Donald Trump on Friday appeared to make light of Russian election interference during a bilateral meeting with President Vladimir Putin, telling him "don't meddle in the election" with a grin only after reporters shouted questions about the topic.
+OSAKA, Japan — President Donald Trump today appeared to make light of Russian election interference, telling him President Vladimir Putin with a grin during a bilateral meeting, “Don’t meddle in the election,” after reporters shouted questions about the topic.

 Trump met with Putin on the sidelines of the Group of 20 summit here, but he did not initially raise the topic during brief remarks in front of reporters, calling their relationship “very, very good.”
 He said the two would discuss “trade, including some disarmament, some little protectionism perhaps — in a very positive way.”